ipilcher/fdf/README.md

   deal with non-unique member names by simply ignoring all but one of the members.
 As a result, FDF has no way to detect non-unique member names.

-* As noted above, FDF itself does not detect unexpected/unknown object members in its configuration.
-This is mostly harmless, except in the event that the name of an actual configuration member is misspelled.
+* As noted above, FDF itself does not detect unexpected or unknown object members in its configuration.
+This is mostly harmless, but it can be a problem if the name of a configuration member is misspelled, because the misspelled member will be ignored (silently if the member is optional).

-The first two issues can be addressed by using a seperate JSON tool that can validate the configuration and check for duplicate keys (member names).
-`jsonlint`, part of the [`demjson`](https://github.com/dmeranda/demjson) Python module, is one such tool.
+The first two issues can be addressed by using a seperate JSON tool to validate the configuration and check for duplicate member names.  `jsonlint`, part of the [`demjson`](https://github.com/dmeranda/demjson) Python module, is one such tool.
 A similar tool is available online at [`https://jsonlint.com/`](https://jsonlint.com).
-The last issue can be addressed by the development of a suitable
+The last issue could be addressed by with a [JSON schema](https://json-schema.org).
-[JSON schema](https://json-schema.org) for FDF configurations.
 (See [this issue](https://github.com/ipilcher/fdf/issues/2).)

 ## Running FDF